SourabhMulay/Database-Management-System/Nptel/L2 ER Conceptual Modeling.md

 All uniquely identify a user.

 **Candidate Key:**  This is a Super Key for which no proper subset is also a superKey!
+So we can understand it like the minimal set of attributes required to identity the entity as unique! suppose we say that {card no, code} identify the book! suppose we remove the code and if the entity lost it's uniqueness then this is not a candidate key!! in all attribute of entity Book may or may not these {cardno, code} are minimal superkeys that identify the book uniquely!!

 To understand this!!
 Lets say User has attributes: (Card No. (Superkey), Name, Address, staus, code)..